EyasuTeshome/shifttracker/interview-prep/curating-the-skills-section-of-your-resume.md

 The template resumes already list skills you've likely learned at Microverse.
 Update it as needed, and feel free to add other development-related skills you know as well.

+Two important notes:
-**An important note: only list skills you have an intermediate-level knowledge of.** If a skill is on your resume you'll probably get asked about it during an interview, and if you can't answer intermediate-level questions, the hiring manager might assume you were lying.
+- **Only list skills you have an intermediate-level knowledge of.** If a skill is on your resume you'll probably get asked about it during an interview, and if you can't answer intermediate-level questions, the hiring manager might assume you were lying.
 That can mean **immediate rejection**.
+- **Don't rate your skills with stars or percentage.** Stars and percentages are very subjective; include only official certificates of your skills from well-known organizations.

 ------